skybet/skybet.github.io/README.md

         twitter: optional_twitter_handle
         github: optional_github_account

-Again, add the author's image to the `images` directory with the same filename as referenced within the author definition: all author information will be included into each of the appropriate posts made by the author, as per `_includes/author.html`.
+Again, add the author's image to the `images/authors` directory with the same filename as referenced within the author definition, and make sure it's 100x100 pixels: all author information will be included into each of the appropriate posts made by the author, as per `_includes/author.html`.

 ### Rendering the Site Locally